stephenreid321/lumen/README.md

 [Mailman](http://www.list.org/) or [Sympa](http://www.sympa.org/).
 Since then, it's gained some powerful extras.
 An outline of its features:

 * Open-source (under [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/))
-* Hosted using Heroku (for the web interface, free in initial case), Amazon S3 (for file attachments, typically free or a few pennies per month) and Virtualmin (for the mail sever, requires a low-end VPS at a cost of a few pounds per month)
+* Hosted using Heroku (for the web interface, free in initial case), Amazon S3 (for file attachments, typically free or a few pennies per month) and a cheap VPS (for the mail sever, a few pounds per month)
 * Designed for custom domains (group email addresses of the form yourgroup@yourdomain.org)
-* Sends and receives mail via regular SMTP and IMAP accounts on Virtualmin
+* Sends and receives mail via regular SMTP and IMAP accounts
 * Dual web/email access
 * Extensible member profiles
 * Flexible digest engine